 Giving the African American community a tidy sum per person, may actually exacerbate the problems.
 Much like most people who win the lottery end up worse off then before coming into money.
 “Studies found that instead of getting people out of financial trouble, winning the lottery got people into more trouble, since bankruptcy rates soared for lottery winners three to five years after winning.”
 Source: CNBC Reparations will in many ways be like winning the lottery.

 Although it sounds like an excellent idea, it might like many other white guilt incentivized actions create more issues than solve them.

 This doesn’t mean that institutions or businesses who have owned slaves in the past, shouldn’t take action on making things right – but to make a whole nation symbolically pay for the sins of their pasts is something else.

 Especially if it concerns people a couple of generations ago, who have most likely reincarnated and are no longer white slave owners or maybe not even American – as they have moved on in their soul’s journey and created new ego/personalities and skin colors for their new embodiments.

 The same can be said for current people of color, who may have been white and even been part of the system that relied on slavery in their most previous lifetimes.
-We cannot say we believe in reincarnation and then say, but that does not apply to these circumstances – because we have to release the karmic residue (unprocessed trauma) from ALL previous lives.
+We cannot say we believe in reincarnation and then say, but that does not apply to these circumstances.
+We have to release the karmic residue (unprocessed trauma) from ALL previous lives, which includes racial, slavery or other traumas.
 If you are spiritual and believe in reincarnation, you cannot exclude past lives from the racial discussion and the racial divide solution.

 As souls we have been and done it all, we have been white, black, brown, and everything in between.
 We have been men, women, straight and gay, poor and rich, common people, extraordinary people, rulers and servants.
 We have experienced life in all it’s flavors and so this discussion about reparations for slavery doesn’t make sense from a spiritual perspective.